Who We Are

 The business has grown from humble beginnings at the kitchen table to expanded facilities on the home farm for Wengers Farm Machinery, to our Agriculture and Construction divisions along Route 501, today known as Wengers of Myerstown.
 As the business grew, so did the family.
 Carl and Margaret are the parents of seven children; today, all married with families of their own: Lloyd and Kitty Wenger, Larry and Becky Wenger, John and Nancy Layser, Dennis and Carol Dieffenbach, David and Gwen Wenger, Glenn and Robin Wenger, and John and Rose Walmer.
 The family includes 14 grandchildren, 18 great-grandchildren (and growing!)

-Carl retired in 1997, but he remains an active and inspirational part of our day-to-day operations.
+Carl retired in 1997, but he remained an active and inspirational part of our day-to-day operations until his passing.
 Wengers of Myerstown currently employs approximately 65 people, several of them, second, third and fourth generation family members.

 The Wenger Foundation

 Carl and Margaret Wenger have always had philanthropic hearts and a desire to give to others in the community.
 In 1996, The Wenger Foundation was born as a non-profit organization.